wbing3/checkout/README.txt

 #
 ###############################################################################
 #
-# Following are the input data files (they reside in the wbing3\checkout\eCheckout\checkout folder):
+# Following are the test input data files (they reside in the wbing3\checkout folder):
 #
 #   	shopping_cart_1.txt - Test Case One
 #		shopping_cart_2.txt - Test Case Two